MAVENSDC/cdflib/README.rst

 specified, the range starts at 0 or/and ends at the last of the written data.

 Note: CDF's CDF_EPOCH16 data type uses 2 8-byte doubles for each data value.
-In Python, each vale is presented as a complex or numpy.complex128.
+In Python, each value is presented as a complex or numpy.complex128.

 epochrange( epoch, [starttime=None, endtime=None])
 =============